Best of Ecuador and Galapagos - 12 Days

+Make your way to the hotel.
 Depending on arrival time, you can spend your day exploring the old town of Quito and the surrounding area.
-ADVENTURE JOURNEYS can help you to organize a day trip (please request in advance).
+Our people can help you to organize a day trip (please request in advance).
 In the evening, one of our trip leaders will meet you at the hotel’s lobby for a welcome briefing at 18:00 hours.
 At this time we will discuss the details and questions you may have regarding the adventure.
 Our first day is an acclimation and information day.

 Accommodation: Swissôtel Quito.

 Day 2: Galapagos Isabela

 Today we get ready to explore the most amazing archipelago in the Pacific coast and the place where Charles Darwin based his theory on the evolution of species.
 We will board a morning flight from Quito to the island of Baltra.
 Once we arrive, we head to the town of Puerto Ayora, the largest town in the Galapagos.
 From here we will take a quick boat to the largest island in the archipelago and where the most of the volcanic activity in the Galapagos is reported.
 The island was formed by six shield volcanoes, Alcedo, Cerra Azul, Darwin, Ecuador, Sierra Negra and Wolf; five of them are still active which makes the island one of the most volcanically active places on earth.
 During our island crossing, be on the lookout for dolphins and whales (July to October).

 Flying time: 3 hours (including the stop at Guayaquil city on the way to Baltra airport)

 Speed boat time from Santa Cruz to Isabela: 2 hours (If you normally get seasick is very important to take medication before getting on the boat)

 What to wear today: Light pants, t-shirt, fleece top, tennis shoes, hat, sun cream.